metacentre/shipyard/README.md

 ```

 Started a server on the default ssb network key.
 The data directory defaults to `process.env.ssb_appname || 'ssb'`.
 Standard location in ssb is `~/.ssb`

+# Minimum plugins required

+If you're running an ssb server with shipyard the first two plugins you pass _*must*_ be `ssb-db` and `ssb-master`.
+Previously shipyard loaded them both by default, however to enable any secret-stack to be built, not necessarily ssb, they were removed.
+This also means shipyard can now use `ssb-db2` instead of `ssb-db`.

 # Installation